fscottfoti/blog/content/pages/about.md

 Title: About

-This is the blog for Fletcher Foti.
+This is the blog of Fletcher Foti.
 I work as an urban modeler and open source coder as the firm Oakland Analytics.
 I also have a partnership with Ian Carlton as the firm [MapCraft](http://mapcraft.io).

 As a solo artist I mostly work on the regional forecast for the San Francisco Bay Area, and when I'm working with Ian we build the propritary web app we call MapCraft Labs.